hermangroup/docs/introduction/information.rst

   specifically to create blocks.

 Budget System / DGBB
-  The development of Dash and the Dash ecosystem is self-funded by the network.
+  The development of Historia and the Historia ecosystem is self-funded by the network.
 Each time a block is discovered, 45% of the block reward goes to miners and 45% goes to masternodes.
 Ten percent is withheld by the network and used to fund projects that are approved by the masternode